bcoltman/Kphaffii_lncRNA_NearZero/README.md

-# Identification of lncRNAs in _Komagataella phaffii_ and their responses to extremely slow growth rates.

-## This repository contains the code for analysis of:
-## Growth-rate associated expression levels of long non-coding RNAs in extremely slow growing _Komagataella phaffii_, Coltman _et_al_, 2025
+# Identification and functional analysis of growth rate associated lncRNAs in _Komagataella phaffii_, Coltman _et_al_, 2025

-## DOI
-Our most recent Zenodo DOI generated for the journal submission is:
+This repository contains the code for reproducing our analysis.
+Our most recent Zenodo DOI for the code used for our analysis is:

+## Accessing presented data and results

+We have generated a seperate Zenodo submission for the data and results generated using the above scripts.
+Not all data and results were uploaded due to either size constraints, redundancy, or the data being publicly available elsewhere.
+The data, and further details, can be accessed at the following DOI:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14742669.svg)](https://doi.org/10.5281/zenodo.14742669)